tulong66/ROMA/docs/SETUP.md

 # SentientResearchAgent Setup Guide

-This guide provides detailed instructions for setting up SentientResearchAgent using either Docker (recommended for production) or native installation (recommended for development).
+This guide provides detailed instructions for setting up ROMA using either Docker or native installation (recommended for development).

 ## Prerequisites